-The Nash program, which was originally suggested by Nash [23], p.295, may appear to resolve this incapability by reducing cooperation into individual activities for cooperation: The possibilities for some players to propose to cooperate with some other players are described as moves in (rules of) an extensive game.
-In this theory, we may discuss a process for cooperative behavior, an example of which was given in Nash [24].
-The Nash program reduces the postulate of cooperation into the rules of a game, but this theory is also incapable of addressing the question of emergence of cooperation.
+The Nash program, which was originally suggested by Nash [25], p.295, may appear to resolve the incapability by reducing cooperation into individual activities for cooperation: The possibilities for some players to propose to cooperate with some other players are described as moves in (rules of) an extensive game.
+In this theory, we may discuss a process for cooperative behavior, an example of which was given in Nash [26].
+The Nash program reduces the postulate of cooperation into the rules of a game, but this theory does not address the question of emergence of cooperation.

-The repeated game approach (cf., Hart [10]) has two similar aspects to our approach in that both treat recurrent situations and discuss cooperation as a possible outcome.
+The repeated game approach (cf., Hart [11]) has two similar aspects to our approach in that both treat recurrent situations and discuss cooperation as a possible outcome.
 Nevertheless, the two approaches have a radical difference in their basic cognitive postulates.
-The repeated game approach cannot address the question of emergence of beliefs/knowledge.
-Also, in the repeated game approach, a cooperative outcome is based on threats and the emergence of cooperation/cooperative behavior is not in the scope.
-In our theory, cooperation is founded on experiential understanding of the roles and behaviors in the game.
+Also, in the repeated game approach, a cooperative outcome is based on threats but not on behavior to cooperate with the other.
+In our theory, cooperative behavior becomes possible with the cognition of the other's beliefs when the degree of reciprocity increases.

-The repeated game approach formulates the entire situation as a huge one-shot game, i.e., an infinite extensive game.
+Rigorously speaking, the repeated game approach formulates the entire situation as a huge one-shot game, i.e., an infinite extensive game.
 Then the Nash equilibrium (or its refinement) is adopted for this entire game.
 The Nash equilibrium is interpreted as describing ex ante decision making in the sense that each player makes a decision as well as his prediction about the others' decision before the actual play of the repeated game.
-This requires each player to be fully cognizant of the entire game structure3.
-For this reason, the repeated game approach cannot address the basic cognitive question of where beliefs/knowledge about the game structure and others' beliefs comes from for a player.
-In this respect, the Nash program is in the same position; the Nash program also requires full cognizance.
+This requires each player to be fully cognizant of the entire game structure5.
+For this reason, the repeated game approach cannot address the basic cognitive question of where beliefs about the game structure and others' beliefs comes from for a player.
+In this respect, the Nash program is in the same position.

-Thus, the extant theories do not succeed in addressing the question of emergence of beliefs/knowledge for players, and furthermore, their postulates are not suitable to a study of an emergence of cooperation.
+Thus, the extant theories do not address the question of origin of beliefs for players, and furthermore, their postulates are not suitable to a study of an emergence of cooperation.
 This should not be taken to mean that cooperation does not prevail in society.
-Contrary to this, it is believed among many social scientists that cooperation and cooperative behavior are widely observed phenomena in society.
-Inductive game theory can discuss both the emergence of beliefs/knowledge and cooperation.
+Contrary to this, it is believed among many social scientists, as stated in Section 1.1, that cooperation and cooperative behavior are widely observed phenomena in society.
+Inductive game theory can discuss both the emergence of beliefs and cooperation.